Yomikoooo/Machine_Learning/README.md

 3. Repeat the above process for each fold and average the evaluation results.
 4. Choose the model with the best average evaluation result.

-## 11. Clustering and the k-means algorithm
+## 11. Clustering and the K-means algorithm
 Clusterting problem is that we are given a training set and want to group the data into a few cohesive "clusters".
 Here $x$ as usual, but no label $y$ are given.
 So this is an unsupervised learning problem.

 The k-means clustering algorithm is as follows: